-The comfortable relationship between the military, the federal government and the defense contractors that produce weapons and equipment for war.
+The “military industrial complex” refers to the comfortable relationship between the military, the federal government and the defense contractors that produce weapons and equipment for war.

 The term was immortalized by President Dwight D. Eisenhower in his farewell address to the nation on January 17, 1961.
 In the speech, Eisenhower cites the military-industrial complex as a warning to the American people not to let this dictate America’s actions at home or abroad.